Beauty: Western concept

 An 1889 U.S. newspaper ad for "arsenic complexion wafers" decried blotches, moles, pimples, freckles, and "all female irregularities".
 Arsenic was known to be poisonous during the Victorian era.

 A study using Chinese immigrants and Hispanic, Black and White American citizens found that their ideals of female beauty were not significantly different.
 Participants in the study rated Asian and Latina women as more attractive than White and Black women, and it was found that Asian and Latina women had more of the attributes that were considered attractive for women.
 Exposure to Western media did not influence or improve the Asian men's ratings of White women.

 One study found that East Asian women in the United States are closer to the ideal figure promoted in Western media, and that East Asian women conform to both Western and Eastern influences in the United States.
-East Asian men were found to be more impacted by Western beauty ideals then East Asian women, in the United States.
+East Asian men were found to be more impacted by Western beauty ideals than East Asian women, in the United States.
 East Asian men felt as though their bodies were not large enough and therefore deviated from the Western norm.
 East Asian men and white Western women were found to have the highest levels of body dissatisfaction in the United States.
 A study of African American and South Asian women found that some had internalized a white beauty ideal that placed light skin and straight hair at the top.

 Eurocentric standards for men include tallness, leanness, and muscularity, which have been idolized through American media, such as in Hollywood films and magazine covers.